top of page

 Muslim/Arab Period 638–1099 AD

 • 638 – Muslim/Arab conquest of the Holy Land completed.
-Rule is by Caliphs from Damascus, then from Baghdad, and then Egypt.
+The rule originated from Damascus, then Baghdad, and subsequently from Egypt.

 • 691 – Where the First and Second Temples were located on the Temple Mount in Jerusalem, the Dome of the Rock was built by Caliph Abd el-Malik.